 Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

-Why you’ll love this recipe
+Why you’ll love this stuffed acorn squash recipe

-- Hearty and filling.
+- Hearty and filling

-- Loaded with incredible flavor and texture!
+- It is loaded with incredible flavor and texture!

 - Meat-free and packed with plant-based proteins like chickpeas and wild rice.